All You Need To Know About Society Maintenance Charges In India

 Inclusions in the society maintenance bill are ambiguous from state to state, just like the regulations keep evolving in the Indian real estate scene.
 So, if you are wondering which government legislation empowers the society associations to penalize society members for not paying maintenance charges, be sure to continue to this blog’s part II for more.
 We will also go over the different ways for you to make the payment as per state rules in simple step-to-step guidelines, as well as on the NoBrokerHood app.
 Stay tuned!

 Ans.
-The society maintenance charge is imposed on a homeowner due to management, repair, and upkeep of the communal amenities such as water, electricity, elevators, gym, parking, property tax etc. within the apartment complex or cooperative society.
+The society maintenance charge is imposed on a homeowner due to management, repair, and upkeep of the communal amenities such as water, electricity, elevators, gym, parking, property tax etc. within the apartment complex or cooperative society.2.
+Can society maintenance be paid in cash?

 Ans.
 Society maintenance bills can be paid in cash, but it is especially important to keep a track of the receipts of transactions done, regardless of being online or offline.